 Both former Maryam Nassir Zadeh buyer Carnelia Garcia and swimsuit designer Melisa Denizeri raved about Maria La Rosa silk-blend socks.
 “Maria La Rosa socks feel super luxurious and the colors are always fun,” says Denizeri.
 Garcia, who calls the socks “super chic,” told us that she liked to pair them with MNZ sandals (but you could wear them with any kind of sandals).
-We’re into the brand’s recent horoscope-themed silk-blend socks — which would make a great birthday gift for the Co-Star addict in your life — and this two-tone golden pair, which is at a slightly more affordable price point.
+We’re into the brand’s recent horoscope-themed silk-blend socks — which would make a great birthday gift for the Co-Star addict in your life.

 Denizeri is also a fan of Tabio socks — she says visiting the Japanese brand’s London store is a highlight of her family trips to the U.K. — for their unique designs and high-quality construction.
 “I think what sets Taboio socks aside is the quality sourcing of the yarn and their production standards,” Denizeri says.
 “But also the original designs — I don’t really see any similar socks by other brands.”
 Maayan Zilberman, founder of the confectionary company Sweet Saba, is a Tabio devotee, as well.
 “They have the finest yarns suitable for wearing with heels,” she says.